diegoMontesinos/galapagosP5/README.md

 GalapagosP5 is a library of Evolutionary Algorithms for Processing.

+WARNING:
-THIS IS A DEVELOPING LIBRARY
+THIS IS A DEVELOPING LIBRARY!

 Release date: 10 August 2015

 ### Evolutionary Algorithms